Irish Wolfhound in an Apartment

-Can a Irish Wolfhound thrive in an apartment?
+Can an Irish Wolfhound thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for large breed apartment living.

 Apartment Suitability Score

-Can a Irish Wolfhound live in an apartment?
+Can an Irish Wolfhound live in an apartment?
 With adequate daily exercise, Irish Wolfhounds can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 105-180 lbs and lifespan of 6-8 yrs, the Irish Wolfhound has specific care needs shaped by its genetics and build.
 We cover the essential details in the sections that follow.

 Space Requirements